Half-mast: Thailand

 The flag of Thailand was flown at half-mast for 15 days to mourn for the victims of 2004 Indian Ocean earthquake and tsunami.

 The flag of Thailand was flown at half-mast from 2 to 15 January 2008 on the death of Princess Galyani Vadhana, the Princess of Naradhiwas.

 The flag of Thailand was flown at half-mast for 30 days; from 14 October to 13 November 2016 following the death of King Bhumibol Adulyadej (Rama IX).

-Also from 25 October to 24 November 2025, The flag of Thailand will be flown at half-mast for 30 days following the death of Queen Sirikit.
+The flag of Thailand was flown at half-mast for 30 days; from 25 October to 24 November 2025 following the death of Queen Sirikit.

+The flag of Thailand was flown at half-mast for 15 days to mourn on the death of Princess Bajrakitiyabha, the Princess Rajasarini Siribajra.